 Cannabis, cocaine, and alcohol are the types of substances that stimulate serotonin production.
 During a holistic therapy program at MRC, therapists routinely work with people who fell victim to addiction.
-They kept taking a specific drug to continue experiencing a serotonin high.
-Many people struggle with polysubstance abuse.
+These people kept taking a specific drug to continue experiencing a serotonin high, and now many of them struggle with polysubstance abuse.

 When you decide to quit abusing drugs or alcohol, you temporarily experience withdrawal symptoms.
 They include a reduction in the brain’s serotonin levels.
 It’s one of the reasons why people keep using drugs.
 They’re afraid of what it feels like when they quit.